shanelindsay/shanelindsay.github.io/research.md

 # Research background

 With a background in cognitive science, I am interested in how humans think.
 As it turns out (and philosophers have known for quite a while), language is integral to thinking.
-Previously, a popular ideas in cognitive science was a modular approach to understanding the mind and how language works within it, with the idea that there are separate systems for language, thinking, memory, perception and action.
+Previously, a popular idea in cognitive science was a modular approach to understanding the mind and how language works within it, with the idea that there are separate systems for language, thinking, memory, perception and action.
 However, my research goal has been to understand the embedding of the language system in its broader context of a brain specialised for the goals of perception and action, rather than seeing language as an isolated modular system.

 My research concerns the relationship of the language system with perception, action, sleep and memory.
 I have a specialisation in psycholinguistics and have conducted studies of language learning, sub-lexical processing, lexical processing and semantics, and discourse level processing.
 While psycholinguistics has been a focus in my research, understanding how language permeates across the brain naturally leads to investigating other areas.
 This research has used behavioural measures, eye tracking and cognitive neuroscience methods, including fMRI, TMS and polysomnography.
 Publications arranged by topic are below.